 - Burial v. cremation -- Acts 8:2.
 Function: honorable disposal of corpse.
 Or preparation for the resurrection?

 - The woman's head covering -- 1 Corinthians 11:4-5.
 Function: social respect; enhancing the gospel.
 Note: There is some ambiguity here as to whether the covering is her hair or a separate veil.
 It's interesting that there is no example of a woman worshipping in O.T. times with her head covered by a veil, though this may have been the case.
+In the Roman world, archaeological evidence shows leaders in religious events (male and female) covered their heads.
+This was a standard Roman practice.
 A modern equivalent to an unveiled woman in the first century might be one who wears a bikini to church.
 For another ancient example, consider 1 Chr 19:5, where shaved beards are culturally shameful.
 Such feelings obviously no longer apply in most of the modern world.

 - Communion wine -- 1 Corinthians 11:21.
 Function: remembrance of Christ's death.
 Yet not all believers are comfortable with alcohol, and out of sensitivity (Romans 14 etc) some churches offer unfermented juice,